51 Mostly Used Math and Trig Functions in Excel

 Argument Required/Optional Explanation

 function_num Required A number from 1 to 19 specifies which function to use.
-See the function_num table given below to know the functions.
+See the function_num table given below for the functions.

 options Required A number, between 0 and 7, determines which values to be ignored in the calculation of the function.
-See the options table given below to know the values.
+See the options table given below for the values.

-array Required It can be an array, can be an array formula, or can be a reference to a group of cells for that we need the aggregate value.
+array Required It can be an array, can be an array formula, or can be a reference to a group of cells for which we need the aggregate value.

 k Optional An integer denotes the position in the array for functions that require this additional argument.
 Required for the ‘Large’, ‘Small’, ‘Percentile’ and ‘Quartile’ functions.
 See the argument k table given below.